EEG-based Emotional Video Classification via Learning Connectivity Structure: Proposed Method

 \subsubsection{Graph membership extraction}

-From the given time-series data, we compute the latent membership $\mathbf{h}_{ij}=[h_{ij}^1, \ldots, h_{ij}^K]$ representing the certainty of the existence of a directed edge from vertex $v_i$ to vertex $v_j$ for each graph layer.
-Node-to-edge and edge-to-node operations \cite{kipf2018neural} and fully-connected networks are used:
+From the given EEG signals, we compute the latent membership $\mathbf{h}_{ij}=[h_{ij}^1, \ldots, h_{ij}^K]$ representing the certainty of the existence of connectivity from vertex $v_i$ to vertex $v_j$ for each graph layer (i.e., connectivity type).
+Let $\mathbf{x}_{i}, \mathbf{x}_{j} \in \mathbb{R}^{T}$ be the signals recorded from electrodes $i$ and $j$, which are the input vectors of vertices $v_i$ and $v_j$, respectively.
+First, a feature vector is extracted from each of them by a shared fully-connected neural network ($f_1$), which produce $f_1(\mathbf{x}_{i})$ and $f_1(\mathbf{x}_{j})$, respectively.
+Then, the features are processed by another fully-connected neural network ($f_2$) after concatenation, i.e.,

-where $||$ denotes the concatenation operation and $f_1$ to $f_4$ are fully-connected networks having exponential linear units \cite{clevert2015fast} and batch normalization \cite{ioffe2015batch}.
+where $\|$ denotes the concatenation operation.
+The result $\mathbf{r}_{ij}$ can be seen as an edge feature for the potential edge between $v_i$ and $v_j$.
+We aggregate this edge feature vector between vertex $v_i$ and the other vertices and perform a nonlinear transform to obtain the vertex feature for $v_i$:

+where $f_3$ is a fully-connected neural network.
+Note that the above steps compose a message passing operation \cite{gilmer2017neural}.
+Finally, the latent connectivity membership from $v_i$ to $v_j$ is obtained by a nonlinear transform (using a fully-connected network) of the vertex features of $v_i$ and $v_j$ and the edge feature: